 10. Citrus – AirTran Airways

-Orlando based AirTran Airways uses the Florida orange grove inspired call sign of “Citrus.”
-Sadly, “Citrus” will soon be disappearing from the airwaves as Southwest Airlines finalizes it’s acquisition of AirTran.
-“Citrus” is one of many fun call signs that will vanish as progress marches on.
+Orlando based AirTran Airways used the Florida orange grove inspired call sign of “Citrus.”
+Sadly, “Citrus” disappeared from the airwaves when Southwest Airlines finalized it’s acquisition of AirTran.
+“Citrus” is one of many fun call signs that has vanish as progress marches on.

 9. Waterski – Trans States Airlines

 US regional carrier, Trans States Airlines, operates as United Express and US Airways Express (soon to be American Eagle).
 The call sign “Waterski” originated in the early 1980’s.
 Trans States, then called Resort Air, flew passengers to Lake of the Ozarks in Missouri.
 The area is noted for its recreation, especially water skiing.

 You can’t miss the beautiful plum blossom than adorns the tails of China Airlines jets.
 The call sign of “Dynasty” stands out as well.
 China Airlines is the largest carrier in Taiwan, Republic of China.
 Based in Taipei, “Dynasty” flights can be seen and heard at over 90 cities around the world.

 Several Canadian carriers have cool call signs; “Rouge”, “Flair”, and “Bearskin” are a few of my favorites.
 But none are quite as cool as the simple “Jazz” call sign.
 What’s cooler than cool Jazz?
 Jazz Aviation is Canada’s 2nd largest airline in terms of fleet size.
 They operate under the brand name of Air Canada Express and their aircraft are painted with the unmistakable Jazz logo.

 6. Cactus – US Airways